jellywiz/Enumerable/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.
-> I would like to thank...
+> I would like to thank my partner and code reviewrs

 <p align="right">(<a href="#readme-top">back to top</a>)</p>